Launch of the third Ariane 6 rocket carrying the Metop-SGA1 satellite (VA264)

 • Climate

-The new-generation Metop-SGA1 weather satellite will carry the innovative IASI-NG instrument, developed under the responsibility of CNES.
+The new-generation Metop-SGA1 weather satellite carries the innovative IASI-NG instrument, developed under the responsibility of CNES.

 • Hours 21:37 (Kourou) - 02:37 (Paris)